Menu

 King's College London

-King's College London is one of the top 35 universities in the world (QS World University Rankings 2022) and among the oldest in England.
-King's has more than 29,600 students (of whom nearly 11,700 are graduate students) from some 150 countries worldwide, and some 8,000 staff.
+King's College London is one of the top 35 universities in the world (The Times Higher Education World University Rankings 2023) and among the oldest in England.

 King's has an outstanding reputation for world-class teaching and cutting-edge research.
 In the latest Research Excellence Framework (REF 2021) King’s was ranked 6th in the UK, which takes into account both the quality and quantity of research activity, and 7th for quality according to Times Higher Education rankings.
 Eighty-four per cent of research at King’s was deemed ‘world-leading’ or ‘internationally excellent’.